nimaazha/CG_Kuerteil/README.md

 		By pressing "space key" can shoot the enemy.

 * #### Pause Menu
-      By hitting "escape key" you can choose to pause or quit the game.
+      By hitting "escape key" you can choose to pause or restart or quit the game.
 Hitting the "ESC" again would also let you back to the game.

 ## Built With